How to Get the Most Service from Your Local Station

 Public Participation in the Licensing Process

-Broadcast licenses generally expire on a staggered basis, by state, with most radio licenses next expiring between October 1, 2011 and August 1, 2014, and most television licenses expiring between October 1, 2012 and August 1, 2015, one year after the radio licenses in the same state.
-A listing of the next expiration dates for radio and television licenses, by state, can be found on the Commission’s website at Broadcast License Renewal page.
+Broadcast licenses generally expire on a staggered basis, by state, with most radio licenses next expiring between October 1, 2019 and August 1, 2022, and most television licenses expiring between October 1, 2022 and August 1, 2024.
+A listing of the next expiration dates for radio and television licenses, by state, can be found on the Commission’s website at License Renewal Applications for Radio Broadcast Stations or License Renewal Applications for Television Stations.
 Before you file a petition to deny an application, you should check our rules and policies to make sure that your petition complies with our procedural requirements.
-A more complete description of these procedures and requirements can be found on the Commission’s website at http://transition.fcc.gov/localism/renew_process_handout.pdf.
+A more complete description of these procedures and requirements can be found on the Commission’s website at Public Participation in the License Renewal Process.
 You can also file an informal objection at any time before we either grant or deny the application.
-Instructions for filing informal objections can be found on the Commission’s website at http://transition.fcc.gov/localism/renew_process_handout.pdf.
+Instructions for filing informal objections can be found on the Commission’s website at Public Participation in the License Renewal Process.
 If you have any specific questions, you may also contact our Broadcast Information Specialist for radio or television, depending on the nature of your inquiry, by calling toll-free, by facsimile, or by sending an e-mail in the manner noted at pages 32-33 of this Manual.

 Broadcast Programming: Basic Law and Policy